Tibetan Colloquial Disclaimer

 Not In Negation

-This does not happen in negation!
+This doesn’t happen in negation!
 For that མི་འདུག is required.

 དབྱིན་སྐད་ལས་བོད་སྐད་ལས་སླ་བ་མི་འདུག Tibetan is not easier than English.